 - Carefully add the oil and gradually add water to the dry.
 Mix till you’re able to make a pliable dough ball.
 (Note: at any point if you find the dough too sticky, add more flour to the mix.)

-- Separate the dough into as many colors you plan to make.
+- Separate the dough into as many colors as you plan to make.

 For longer-lasting playdough, cook your homemade playdough.